vimes666/lmm-slidez/README.md

 ## Slideshow generator for linux mint mate desktop background.

 This bash script generates an XML file that can be used as a background slideshow in the linux mint mate desktop.
 It __recursively__ collects the names of all image files that are present in the input folder.
-The script randomizes the order of the images.
-Every image is showed 57 second and there is a transition interval between the images of 3 seconds.
-You can change it in the coding if needed.
+The script is able to randomizes the order of the images.

 ### Installation:
-- Place the script in the folder .bin (if you dont have the folder, create it with mkdir .bin) The dot designates a hidden file so it will only show up in the file manager after typing ctrl-h.
+- Place the script in the folder .bin (if you dont have the folder, create it with mkdir .bin).
+  The dot designates a hidden file so it will only show up in the file manager after typing ctrl-h.
 - Make the file executable if necessary (chmod +x .bin/lmm-slidez).
 - Create the folder .backgrounds with mkdir .backgrounds if it is not already there.